NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Advancing.md

 weight:
 value: "625"
 subvalue: "gp"
+group: "Property Rune"
 invest:
 usage: "etched onto heavy armor"
 license: "ORC"
 identify:
-description: "This rune charges up as you defeat your foes, driving you forward across the battlefield with every victory."
+description: "Most magic weapons and armor gain their enhancements from potent eldritch runes etched into them.
+These runes allow for in-depth customization of items.
+Runes must be physically engraved on items through a special process to convey their effects.
+They take two forms: fundamental runes and property runes.
+Fundamental runes offer the most basic and essential benefits: potency runes add a bonus to either attack rolls or AC, striking runes add extra weapon damage dice, a resilient rune grants a bonus to saving throws.
+Property runes, by contrast, grant more varied effects—typically powers that are constant while the armor is worn or that take effect each time the inscribed item is used, such as a rune that grants energy resistance or one that adds fire damage to a weapon's attacks."
 powerTitle: "Advancing"
 actionEconomy: 0
 type: ([[Command]])
 frequency:
 requirement: "Your last action or activity reduced an enemy to 0 Hit Points"
 trigger:
-mechanics: "You Stride up to 15 feet.
+mechanics: "This rune charges up as you defeat your foes, driving you forward across the battlefield with every victory.
+You Stride up to 15 feet.
 This movement doesn't trigger reactions.
 You can Burrow, Climb, Fly, or Swim instead of Striding if you have the corresponding movement type."
 powerTitle2:
 actionEconomy2:
 type2: